IntentArchitect/Docs/articles/whats-new/2024/01/index.md

 # What's new in Intent Architect (January 2024)

-Welcome to the January 2024 edition of highlights of What's New with Intent Architect.
+Welcome to the January 2024 edition of highlights of What's New in Intent Architect.

 We hope you also had a great break at the end of the year at which time at Intent Architect we also generally wind down a bit meaning we don't have as much to show as usual, but we nevertheless managed to get some great things done.